Learn More: Inbound Passenger Statement

 - Permanent residents in Israel.

-If you are part of these options, you can visit the country and fill out the Israel Inbound Passenger Statement.
-Foreigners will also have to present health insurance that covers issues related to COVID-19 for their stay in Israel.
+- Foreign nationals.
+International visitors will also have to present health insurance that covers issues related to COVID-19 for their stay in Israel.
 Apply for your document here.

 Depending on the option you choose, prices will vary for the Israel Inbound Passenger Statement.